 One of the best ways to use meditation to calm the mind is with a guided meditation for sleep.
-Specifically, a guided meditation for sleep can be carried out with help from a meditation instructor.
-Whether in a class or at home with an individual meditation coach, you can be led in a calming meditation for sleep that is individualized to your unique needs.
+Specifically, guided meditation for sleep can be carried out with help from a meditation instructor.
+Whether in a class or at home with an individual meditation coach, you can be led in calming meditation for sleep that is tailored to your unique needs.

 You might also ask your yoga or meditation instructor about yoga nidra, which is a practice meant to induce total relaxation and calming, putting you on the very edge of sleep (and in some cases, lulling you completely to sleep).

 One of the main reasons that meditation helps sleep is that it accelerates the same physiological effects that occur in the early stages of sleep.
 In other words, when you are in a meditation class, if you feel like taking a nap afterward, that’s not surprising!
 Both practices facilitate sleep.
 Therefore, if you want to sleep better, meditation is the perfect practice to do before bedtime.